+Offsets βoffsetHARQ-ACK,0 for multiplexing HARQ-ACK information with priority 0 in a PUSCH transmission with priority 1 are configured to values according to Table 9.3-1A.
+The betaOffsetACKPri0-Index1, betaOffsetACKPri0-Index2, and betaOffsetACKPri0-Index3 respectively provide indexes Ioffset,0HARQ-ACK,0, Ioffset,1HARQ-ACK,0, and Ioffset,2HARQ-ACK,0 for the UE to use if the UE multiplexes up to 2 bits, more than 2 and up to 11 bits, and more than 11 bits of HARQ-ACK information with priority 0 in the PUSCH transmission with priority 1, respectively.

+Offsets βoffsetHARQ-ACK,1 for multiplexing HARQ-ACK information with priority 1 in a PUSCH transmission with priority 0 are configured to values according to Table 9.3-1B.
+The betaOffsetACKPri1-Index1, betaOffsetACKPri1-Index2, and betaOffsetACKPri1-Index3 respectively provide indexes Ioffset,0HARQ-ACK,1, Ioffset,1HARQ-ACK,1, and Ioffset,2HARQ-ACK,1 for the UE to use if the UE multiplexes up to 2 bits, more than 2 and up to 11 bits, and more than 11 bits of HARQ-ACK information with priority 1 in the PUSCH transmission with priority 0, respectively.

-Part 1 CSI report and Part 2 CSI report offsets and , respectively, are configured to values according to Table 9.3-2.
-The betaOffsetCSI-Part1-Index1 and betaOffsetCSI-Part2-Index1 respectively provide indexes and for the UE to use if the UE multiplexes up to 11 bits for Part 1 CSI reports or Part 2 CSI reports in the PUSCH.
-The betaOffsetCSI-Part1-Index2 and betaOffsetCSI-Part2-Index2 respectively provide indexes or for the UE to use if the UE multiplexes more than 11 bits for Part 1 CSI reports or Part 2 CSI reports in the PUSCH.
+Part 1 CSI report and Part 2 CSI report offsets βoffsetCSI-1 and βoffsetCSI-2, respectively, are configured to values according to Table 9.3-2.
+The betaOffsetCSI-Part1-Index1 and betaOffsetCSI-Part2-Index1 respectively provide indexes Ioffset,0CSI-1 and Ioffset,0CSI-2 for the UE to use if the UE multiplexes up to 11 bits for Part 1 CSI reports or Part 2 CSI reports in the PUSCH.
+The betaOffsetCSI-Part1-Index2 and betaOffsetCSI-Part2-Index2 respectively provide indexes Ioffset,1CSI-1 or Ioffset,1CSI-2 for the UE to use if the UE multiplexes more than 11 bits for Part 1 CSI reports or Part 2 CSI reports in the PUSCH.

-If a DCI format that includes a beta_offset indicator field with one bit or two bits, as configured by uci-OnPUSCH, schedules the PUSCH transmission from the UE, the UE is provided by each of {betaOffsetACK-Index1, betaOffsetACK-Index2, betaOffsetACK-Index3} a set of two or four indexes, by each of {betaOffsetCSI-Part1-Index1, betaOffsetCSI-Part1-Index2} a set of two or four indexes, and by each of {betaOffsetCSI-Part2-Index1, betaOffsetCSI-Part2-Index2} a set of two or four indexes from Tables 9.3-1 and 9.3-2, respectively, for multiplexing HARQ-ACK information, Part 1 CSI reports, and Part 2 CSI reports, respectively, in the PUSCH transmission.
-The beta_offset indicator field indicates a value, a value and a value from the respective sets of values, with the mapping defined in Table 9.3-3 and in Table 9.3-3A.
+If a DCI format that includes a beta_offset indicator field with one bit or two bits, as configured by uci-OnPUSCH, schedules the PUSCH transmission from the UE, the UE is provided by each of {betaOffsetACK-Index1, betaOffsetACK-Index2, betaOffsetACK-Index3}, {betaOffsetACKPri0-Index1, betaOffsetACKPri0-Index2, betaOffsetACKPri0-Index3}, and {betaOffsetACKPri1-Index1, betaOffsetACKPri1-Index2, betaOffsetACKPri1-Index3} a set of two or four IoffsetHARQ-ACK, IoffsetHARQ-ACK,0, and IoffsetHARQ-ACK,1 indexes from Tables 9.3-1, 9.3-1A, and 9.3-1B, respectively, for multiplexing HARQ-ACK information in the PUSCH transmission and by each of {betaOffsetCSI-Part1-Index1, betaOffsetCSI-Part1-Index2} a set of two or four IoffsetCSI-1 indexes, and by each of {betaOffsetCSI-Part2-Index1, betaOffsetCSI-Part2-Index2} a set of two or four IoffsetCSI-2 indexes from Table 9.3-2, respectively, for multiplexing Part 1 CSI reports and Part 2 CSI reports, respectively, in the PUSCH transmission.
+The beta_offset indicator field indicates a IoffsetHARQ-ACK value and/or a IoffsetHARQ-ACK,0 value, and/or a IoffsetHARQ-ACK,1 value, a IoffsetCSI-1 value and a IoffsetCSI-2 value from the respective sets of values, with the mapping defined in Table 9.3-3 and in Table 9.3-3A.